EmirKorkutUnal/A-Comparison-of-Clustering-Algorithms-K-means-MeanShift-DBSCAN-in-Python/README.md

 <h1>A Comparison of Clustering Algorithms (K-means MeanShift DBSCAN) in Python</h1>
 This article compares 3 different clustering algorithms found in scikit-learn, Python's Machine Learning library.
 You'll be presented how these algorithms are used and optimized according to your needs.<br>
 The database used here can be found at Kaggle.
 You can download the database directly from <a href="https://www.kaggle.com/shwetabh123/mall-customers/downloads/mall-customers.zip/1">here</a>.
+More details about each module can be found at <a href="https://scikit-learn.org/stable/">scikit-learn website</a>.
 <h2>Definition of Clustering</h2>
 Cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense) to each other than to those in other groups (clusters). (<a href="https://en.wikipedia.org/wiki/Cluster_analysis".>Wikipedia</a>)<br>
 Clustering is basically grouping observations based on given characteristics.<br>